Contracting, Product Integration, Clearance for Content Creation: Risk Mitigation

 Course Details

 This CLE webinar will guide IP and brand counsel on the issues arising from creating and exploiting sponsored content.
-The panel will address contracting with content creators as well as product clearance and integration.
-The panel will offer best practices for content creation to reduce the risk of infringement and increase brand protection.
+The panel will address contracting with content creators, disclosure requirements, and product clearance and integration.
+The panel will offer best practices for content creation, including new AI trends, to reduce the risk of infringement and increase brand protection.

 Faculty